grqphical/grqphical/README.md

 ### 🧑🏻‍💻 About Me :

 I am a student from Canada who codes in his spare time.
-After school, I want to become a backend developer
+After I finish school, I want to become either a backend developer or work in the field of AI

 - 📚 Currently a student